wenshuoguo/single-view-metrology/README.md

 The steps of the project are:

-Image acquisition
+Image acquisition;

-Calculate vanishing points
+Calculate vanishing points;

-Choose reference points
+Choose reference points;

-Compute textures and 3-D positions and create a VRML model Submit results
+Compute textures and 3-D positions and create a VRML model;

 A more detailed report is at http://wguoaa.student.ust.hk/5421-3.html